tianer2820/cmdWrapper/README.md

 # show it
 wrapper.show()
 ```
 What the lib is doing is just getting inputs from the user.
 By adding different "entries", you can get different types of data.
+See more exmaples in [examples](/examples)